• Skip to primary navigation

 ⭐ Why this recipe is so good

-Full of flavour.
-Coffee has such an addictive flavour if you ask me, with that slightly sweet, slightly bitter taste that is just so good.
+Full of flavor.
+Coffee has such an addictive flavor if you ask me, with that slightly sweet, slightly bitter taste that is just so good.

 Uses pantry staples.
 We combine chia seeds, coffee and a touch of maple syrup, so hopefully you don't need to run to the store!